 Let’s face it, after the first heartbreak, we start building walls around our hearts.
 This is very similar to an ankle swelling up after it has been sprained.
 A natural protective shield is erected when our hearts become unexpectedly tenderized by an innocent high school rejection.
 This shield gets stronger and taller as years go by and romantic disappointments accumulate.
 By the time we hit thirty, we have already developed tall walls around our hearts and have practiced guarding them.

 Men tend to learn to build these walls when they are very young.
 They are taught to stuff down their emotions.
 They grow up hearing statements such as: “Boys don’t cry”, or “Be a man”, etc. It is sad how they get groomed to leave their authentic self-expression behind to fit a mold that was there before they were born.

 Consider this: the man who loved you was already prepared for the break-up even before you met him.
 No matter how much he loved you, he had a lot of practice with blocking his emotions.
 He moved on to the next thing in order not to feel pain.
+This does not make him wrong or bad, it just is.
 It wasn’t because of you or in spite of you.
 It had nothing to do with you.

 2)They are unable to stay with the pain

 Just the way they were conditioned to block off their emotions, men were also cheated from developing the skills to stay with their emotions and work through them.
 So, they learned ways to run from them.
 Usually running from pain means running toward fun, something new, something unfamiliar so it doesn’t remind them of what they moved away from.
 It is easier to jump into another person’s life than to stay in yours and feel everything.